 A parent/guardian may refuse to permit the release of any or all of the above Directory Information with respect to their child by notifying the principal of his or her school.
-This notification must be submitted to the principal, in writing, identifying the information that should not be released and to whom.
+This notification must be submitted to the principal, in writing, identifying the information that should not be released and to whom (form provided in the Code of Student Conduct booklet).
 This notification must be delivered to the principal prior to the beginning of the school year or within 10 days from the date of enrollment of a student after the start of each school year.
 Such requests must be submitted annually.